 How to Determine the Speed of your Microprocessor

-The other things you can consider are; warranty, brand, size, peripherals, operating system, price, and usability.
+The other things you can consider are; warranty, brand, size, peripherals, price, and usability.

 Intel Core 2 Duo Processor

 The processor speed is one of the most important features you should check.
 This is because it determines the rate at which your computer will execute program instructions.

 The faster the processor speed the faster your computer will be.
 Slower computers will always tend to hang constantly while faster ones will work smoothly.

 Slow computers also take much time to respond to a command.
 Most often you might find yourself waiting for it to finish processing even simple operations.